sleemburg/hlmon/README.md

 help of sudo.

 Note that I run it as root within unpriviliged, dedicated Proxmox containers.

+Then copy the hlmon/config/hlmon-config-example.php file to hlmon/config/hlmon.php and edit the hlmon/config/hlmon.php so it reflects your situation.
+The example config file is annotated and should be self documenting.

+The hlmon/examples contains some example scripts that may be of use.

 # Modem mode of operation